 The torts of intentional and negligent spoliation of evidence are not recognized as independent causes of action against a direct party.
 They apply only to nonparties to the litigation.
 Harris v.
 State, Dept. of Corrections, 294 P.3d 382 (Mont.
 2013).
 A duty to preserve evidence may arise in relation to a third-party spoliator where: (1) the spoliator voluntarily undertakes to preserve the evidence and a person reasonably relies on it to his detriment; (2) the spoliator entered into an agreement to preserve the evidence; (3) there has been a specific request to the spoliator to preserve the evidence; or (4) there is a duty to do so based upon a contract, statute, regulation, or some other special circumstance/relationship.
 Some threshold showing of causation and damages is required.
-To prove causation, a plaintiff must show that: (1) the underlying claim was significantly impaired due to the spoliation of evidence; (2) a causal relationship exists between the projected failure of success in the underlying action and the unavailability of success if the spoliated evidence still existed.
+To prove causation, a plaintiff must show that: (1) the underlying claim was significantly impaired due to the spoliation of evidence; (2) a causal relationship exists between the projected failure of success in the underlying action and the unavailability of the destroyed evidence; and (3) the underlying action would enjoy a significant possibility of success if the spoliated evidence still existed.
 The speculative nature of damages should not bar recovery.
 Oliver v.
 Stimson Lumber Co., 993 P.2d 11 (Mont.
 1999).
 A party's concealment of evidence may result in a default judgment or other sanctions.
 Estate of Wilson v.
 Addison, 258 P.3d 410 (Mont.
 2011); Oliver.